alttester/AltTester-Unity-SDK/docs/pages/commands.md

             self.assertNotEqual(cubeInitialPostion, cubeFinalPosition)

 ```
-###  ScrollMouse
+####  ScrollMouse

-Simulate scroll mouse action in your game.
+Simulates scroll mouse action in your game.
 This command does not wait for the action to finish.
 To also wait for the action to finish use [ScrollMouseAndWait](#scrollmouseandwait)

 ***Parameters***